 Starting with the United Nations of Earth is one of the best empires to start out with as a beginner.
 For one thing it’s pretty straightforward and secondly, it’s an empire most players can easily identify with, making some of the concepts easier to understand.
 You can easily change the appearance, origin, empire name, traits, and a myriad of other stuff at the empire screen but for learning the basics of the game accepting the defaults works perfectly.

-Early exploration and expansion, researching resource increasing buildings, and rapidly increasing your population are the keys to success in the early game.
+Rapid exploration and expansion, researching buildings that increase resources, building mining and research stations and rapidly increasing your population are the keys to success in the early game.

 Read More: Having trouble getting Stellaris to run?

-Set the Galaxy size to small (400 stars).
-One advantage to this is avoiding the micromanagement of a huge empire while still having a minimal amount to work with to learn about.
-This size will give a real good idea of what managing an empire in Stellaris is all about.
-When learning keep things manageable, a little can go a long way!
+Set the Galaxy size to tiny (200 stars).
+One advantage to this size is avoiding the micromanagement of a huge empire while still having a minimal amount to work while learning.
+This galaxy size will give you a real good idea of what managing an empire in Stellaris is all about and will allow you to bump into other empires more quickly.
+When learning, keeping things manageable can go a long way!

 The game should default to an Elliptical galaxy.
 Leave it set to that option, a spiral galaxy can box you in if you have nasty neighbors who are more powerful than you, and a ring galaxy may present more tactical choices than you would want to make when learning the game.

-Set AI empires to 4, that way you have a few empires to jostle with, but you don’t want too many in a small galaxy or things will get real ugly real fast.
+This is a tiny galaxy so set AI empires to 2, that way you have a few empires to jostle with, but you don’t want too many in a small galaxy or things will get real ugly real fast.
 This is the number of AI controlled empires you’ll be competing against.

 Set Advanced AI Starts to 0.
 This determines how many enemy empires get a head start over your empire, whether it be resources, technology or population.
 Their only advantage is a better starting position.
 No reason to fight an uphill battle when you’re first learning the game.

-Turn off (set to 0) Fallen Empires.
+Set Fallen Empires to 1.
 These are ancient empires who once flourished but now no longer expand or build new ships, but what they have is very powerful.
+Might as well learn to deal with these guys now..

-Turn off Marauder Empires.
+Turn on Marauder Empires.
 Unruly neighbors who do a lot of fighting amongst themselves.
 They like to raid you and their neighbors and are known to fight for hire.
+Might as well learn about everything the game has to offer.

 Leave or set the Tech/Tradition cost to 1x.
 Setting it to a higher number makes it take longer to complete research.
 Since this a short game you don’t want to delay this any more than what the normal speed is.

-Set Habitable Worlds to 1.25x.
-This gives slight bump in the number of habitable worlds you’re likely to find.
+Set Habitable Worlds to 1.5x.
+This gives a decent bump in the number of habitable worlds you’re likely to find.
 The more you find the more quickly you can colonize and learn the basics of running an empire.
-Besides, colonization is fun!
+You’ll also get more opportunities to try out the game’s new automation features for planets.

-Crisis Strength should be set at .75x or lower.
+Crisis Strength should be set at .5x or lower.
 This is essentially the end of the game.
 This setting lessens the strength of the enemy fleets that arrive during the end game crisis.
 Fun to play but frustrating if you’re leaning and they simply come into your galaxy and wipe the floor up with you.
-For a new player this will at least them a chance to beat it.
+For a new player this will at least give you a chance to beat it.

-Difficulty, one of the most important settings.
-For a beginning game set the Difficulty at Cadet.
-The player gets some bonuses to their economy, research, and naval capacity.
-It gives a new player a slight edge over the AI.
+For a beginning game set the Difficulty to Civilian.
+This gives you massive bonuses for your economy, research and naval capacity plus it makes it much easier to establish favorable first contacts.
+It gives a new player a significant edge over the AI.

 Set Scaling Difficulty to off.
 Turning it off stops the AI from becoming too powerful as the game progresses.